 Coupled with considerations about the impact these cases have on survivors, these types of concerns present a major crossroads for colleges which must adjudicate Title IX cases.
 Though it’s likely the country’s highest court will make this into a landmark case, there still exists – now, until that time, and well into the future – the need for any individual who stands accused to protect their rights when navigating investigations and hearings.

-Attorney Brad Koffel and our legal team at The Koffel Law Firm have extensive experience representing clients in Title IX cases – including students, coaches, and employees.
+Attorney Brad Koffel and our legal team at Koffel Brininger Nesbitt have extensive experience representing clients in Title IX cases – including students, coaches, and employees.
 If you have questions about a potential case anywhere in Ohio, contact us online.